 The elevation of the top of casing for the transducers and stream gauge were surveyed on 10/1/16.
 The depth to each transducer was also measured.

-Atmospheric pressure data was measured using Schlumberger barologgers.
+Atmospheric pressure data was measured using Schlumberger Barologgers.
 Site precipitation data was acquired from the nearest weather station located in Embarrass, MN, 10 miles north of the site.
 The precipitation data was accessed via the Midwestern Regional Climate Center cli-MATE database.

 The atmospheric pressure was subtracted from the pressure readings made in each piezometer and the stream gauge.
 The elevation of each transducer was calculated from the surveyed elevation and measured depth for each transducer.
 The elevation of each transducer was used to convert the pressure measurements into hydraulic head measurements based on a consistent datum across all of the piezometers.

 The elevation of the stream gauge was not surveyed before it was moved on 8/1/16, so a correction factor was applied to the head gradient between the stream gauge and each piezometer for the first half of summer.
 The shift factor was calculated as follows.
-First 1DTempPro was used to estimate the time--average hydrologic flux at the west streambed probe using the temperature data from the period of time before the stream gauge was moved (the first half of the summer).
+First 1DTempPro was used to estimate the time-average hydrologic flux at the west streambed probe using the temperature data from the period of time before the stream gauge was moved (the first half of the summer).
 Then, 1DTempPro was used to estimate the hydraulic conductivity at the west streambed probe location using the temperature and head data that was collected after the stream gauge was moved.
-The estimated time—average hydraulic flux estimate is independent of the head gradient time series so dividing the average hydraulic flux estimate for the first half of the summer by the hydraulic conductivity estimate for the second half of the summer gives an expected average value for the head gradient during the first half of the summer.
+The estimated time-average hydraulic flux estimate is independent of the head gradient time series so dividing the average hydraulic flux estimate for the first half of the summer by the hydraulic conductivity estimate for the second half of the summer gives an expected average value for the head gradient during the first half of the summer.
 The measured head gradient for each piezometer during the first half of the summer was uniformly shifted by the difference between the average of the measured head gradient at the west streambed probe, and the expected average value of the west streambed probe.

 Model input parameter estimation